Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 ### Threads
 Thread is similar to a process but lightweight, when a process is divided into smaller tasks which are called threads.
 The output of the threads are joined together to form the actual output of the process.
 They use processor to execute and other resources processes use, such as address space and open file.
 They have their individual thread IDs, threads also have their own states, ready, blocked and terminated, dead(once its done executing), asleep.
 Operations that can be performed on a process can also be performed on a thread.

+**Process in a blocked state:**
+Means the processes cannot execute even if the processor becomes available, until the event the process is waiting for occurs.